gretac/PwrAnomaly-Web/README.md

 For Python script (no external libraries) run:

-python update.python path/to/file
+python update.py path/to/file

 For Python script (using external libraries) run:

 pip install requests

-python update_extlib.python path/to/file
+python update_extlib.py path/to/file